chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 # 5. Matching Engine

 > [!NOTE]
-> In our app. we only implement two types of orders: Limit Orders and Market Orders.
+> In our app, we only implement two types of orders: Limit Orders and Market Orders.
 Together with two actions: Buy and Sell, we have four types of orders:
 > - Limit Buy: A limit order to buy a stock at a specified price or lower.
 > - Limit Sell: A limit order to sell a stock at a specified price or higher.
 > - Market Buy: A market order to buy a stock at the best available price on the Sell side.
 > - Market Sell: A market order to sell a stock at the best available price on the Buy side.
 >
-> Some other types of orders like Stop-Loss, Stop-Limit, Trailing Stop, etc. are not implemented in this project yet.
+> Some other types of orders like Stop-Loss, Stop-Limit, Trailing Stop, etc., are not implemented in this project yet.

 This is the heart of the stock trading system, responsible for matching buy and sell orders based on the rules of the stock market.